josephv0212-wq/RetailProPOS/docs/VPS_DEPLOYMENT_GUIDE.md

 - ✅ VPS with Ubuntu 20.04+ or Debian 11+ (recommended)
 - ✅ Root or sudo access to your VPS
-- ✅ Domain name pointing to your VPS IP (for SSL certificate)
+- ✅ Domain name you control (e.g. `subzerodryice-pos.com`)
 - ✅ MobaXterm installed on your Windows machine
 - ✅ SSH credentials (IP address, username, password/key)

+> **Important:** Before you can get an HTTPS certificate, your domain must point to your VPS IP.

 ---